Oneida Community Mansion House: First Mansion House

 Following the designs of carpenter and self-trained architect Erastus Hamilton, with the collective guidance of the community and its founder Noyes, the first Mansion House was erected in the winter of 1848.
 The structure provided a larger space for the Oneida family after it quickly outgrew the small farm houses built by Burt and others, and two log cabins left behind by the Oneida Indians.
 The majority of this first work was done by the Community, which had a saw mill on-site and carpenters in the membership.
 A Community member recalled that "the building of a home was the first enterprise that enlisted the whole Community; and it was one in which all were equally interested.
 All labored; the women no less than the men."

 One of the Mansion House's most prominent features was the tent room, located on the third story.
 The 35 by 30 foot space consisted of twelve tents that conveniently denied members of isolation and encouraged social interactions.
 Another important area of social gathering was at the common table that all members were required to eat at during meal times.

 Not long after its construction, the first Mansion House became overcrowded and its members acknowledged the pressing need for more space.
 In its October 25, 1855 issue, the community newspaper, The Circular, appreciated that the "smallness of space has served as a compress on excessive individuality, and brought element of Communism;" However, the Community's population had reached one hundred and seventy members, and they had outgrown the space.

 New Mansion House

-In 1861 the Community began construction of a larger, brick dwelling, under the guidance of Community member and architect Erastus Hamilton.
+In 1861, the Community began construction of a larger, brick dwelling under the guidance of Community member and architect Erastus Hamilton.
 The 1862 Brick Mansion House is 45 by 60 feet and three stories high.
-A south wing was added in 1869 and another addition, design by Lewis W. Leeds was added in 1877–78 to accommodate the growing community, which then numbered close to 300 people.
+A south wing was added in 1869, and another addition, designed by Lewis W. Leeds, was added in 1877–78 to accommodate the growing community, which then numbered close to 300 people.